-The Center for Design, Manufacturing, and Materials (CDMM) is engaged in the development of advanced manufacturing technologies that are based on fundamental science and engineering principles.
+The Center for Materials Technologies (CDMM) is engaged in the development of advanced manufacturing technologies that are based on fundamental science and engineering principles.
 The main research activities are focused on the development and implementation of new simulation-driven design and manufacturing paradigms and on the creation of sustainable and reliable materials, structures, and engineering systems with enhanced lifecycle, mechanical and physical characteristics demanded in high-tech industries.

 The Center is focused on research, education, and innovation around the set of selected key thrust areas of advanced manufacturing: polymer-based composite materials, 3D-printing technologies, thermal spray processing, digital design and manufacturing, and product lifecycle management.
 Its strategic objectives are:

-Since its inception in 2015, the CDMM has established six research laboratories that are being used for both research and education: Composite Materials and Structures Laboratory, Additive Manufacturing Laboratory, Mechanical Testing and Materials Characterization Laboratory, Laboratory for Cyber-Physical Systems, Laboratory of Thermal Spray, and Micro and Nano Mechanics Laboratory.
+Since its inception in 2015, the CMT has established six research laboratories that are being used for both research and education: Composite Materials and Structures Laboratory, Additive Manufacturing Laboratory, Mechanical Testing and Materials Characterization Laboratory, Laboratory for Cyber-Physical Systems, Laboratory of Thermal Spray, and Micro and Nano Mechanics Laboratory.

 Two educational programs in engineering science and digital technologies have been developed and fully accredited: Master’s program in Advanced Manufacturing Technologies and Ph.D. program in Mechanics.
-Full curriculum for these programs consisting of over 20 M.Sc. and Ph.D. level courses, taught by CDMM faculty, is developed.
+Full curriculum for these programs consisting of over 20 M.Sc. and Ph.D. level courses, taught by CMT faculty, is developed.